ziangani/card-to-wallet/docs/card-to-wallet-implementation-plan.md

 - **Corporate Reporting**: Detailed reports for corporate activities
 - **User Management**: Invite and manage users with different roles
 - **Rate Tiers**: Volume-based pricing for corporate clients

+### 4. Corporate Commands
+- **ProcessBulkDisbursements**: Processes approved bulk disbursements by:
+  - Finding disbursements with "approved" status
+  - Checking wallet balance for each item
+  - Creating transaction records for each disbursement item
+  - Deducting funds from corporate wallet
+  - Posting funds to mobile wallets
+  - Handling failures and refunds
+  - Updating statuses of disbursements and items

+### 5. Admin Interface
+- **BulkDisbursementResource**: Filament admin panel for managing bulk disbursements
+  - View all disbursements with filtering and sorting
+  - Process disbursements manually
+  - View disbursement details and status
+  - Track processing status and results

+- **CompanyResource**: Filament admin panel for managing corporate companies
+  - View and manage company information
+  - Edit company details and status
+  - Track company creation and updates

+- **CorporateWalletResource**: Filament admin panel for managing corporate wallets
+  - View wallet balances and transactions
+  - Deposit and withdraw funds manually
+  - Track wallet activity
+  - Manage wallet status

+## Bulk Disbursement Flow

+1. **File Upload**:
+   - Corporate user uploads CSV file with wallet numbers, amounts, and recipient names
+   - System validates the file format and data

+2. **Validation**:
+   - System checks each row for valid wallet numbers and amounts
+   - Displays validation results with errors and valid items

+3. **Review**:
+   - User reviews the validated data
+   - System shows breakdown by provider and total amounts

+4. **Submission**:
+   - User submits the disbursement for approval
+   - System creates disbursement items and approval request

+5. **Approval**:
+   - Approver reviews and approves the disbursement
+   - System marks the disbursement as approved and ready for processing

+6. **Processing**:
+   - `ProcessBulkDisbursements` command picks up approved disbursements
+   - For each item:
+     - Checks wallet balance
+     - Creates a transaction record
+     - Deducts funds from corporate wallet
+     - Posts funds to recipient's mobile wallet
+     - Updates statuses based on success/failure
+   - Updates the overall disbursement status

+7. **Monitoring**:
+   - Admin can monitor disbursement status through Filament admin panel
+   - Corporate users can view disbursement status and results

 ## Next Steps